 How quarantine-free travel works

-From 19 April, you can travel from Australia to New Zealand without having to enter a managed isolation facility when you arrive.
-Travellers from New Zealand can already enter some states in Australia without having to go into managed isolation.
+You can travel between Australia and New Zealand without having to enter a managed isolation facility when you arrive.

-To travel to New Zealand quarantine-free you need to have spent 14 days in either Australia or New Zealand before you travel.
-You are able to visit each country for any length of time and are not required to stay for 14 days.
+You need to have spent the 14 full days before your date of departure in either Australia or New Zealand.
+You can visit each country for any length of time and you do not need to stay for 14 days before you return.

 Quarantine-free travel is only available when the New Zealand Government’s health preconditions have been met and when travel is low risk.